 - 1.1 The Countryside and Rights of Way Act 2000 places a duty on Local Authorities to prepare and implement Management Plans for any parts of their administrative area which are designated as Areas of Outstanding Natural Beauty.
-About two thirds of the administrative area of Lancaster District is covered by AONB designation in two distinct areas; The Forest of Bowland AONB, and the Arnside/Silverdale AONB. - 1.2 In both cases there are AONB Partnerships between the various local authorities, both County and District Councils, across which the designation lies.
-In the case of the Forest of Bowland, Lancashire County Council acts as the lead authority which manages the AONB Unit.
-For Arnside/Silverdale it is the City Council who acts as lead authority.
-The AONB Unit prepares and reviews the AONB Management Plans on behalf of the local authorities in the partnership.
-Funding for the process comes largely from direct grant from Natural England (Formerly the Countryside Agency).
+About two thirds of the administrative area of Lancaster District is covered by AONB designation in two distinct areas; Arnside and Silverdale AONB and The Forest of Bowland AONB. - 1.2 In both cases there are AONB Partnerships between the various Local Authorities, both County and District Councils, across which the designation lies.
+In the case of the Forest of Bowland, Lancashire County Council acts as the lead Authority which manages the AONB Unit.
+For Arnside/Silverdale it is the City Council who acts as lead Authority.
+The AONB Unit prepares and reviews the AONB Management Plans on behalf of the Local Authorities in the partnership.
+Funding for the process comes largely from direct grant from Natural England (formerly the Countryside Agency).